Traditional theory, careful boundaries

 What can the sources support here?

-Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance uses NCCIH, NIH MedlinePlus to separate traditional vocabulary from modern health decisions.
+Body Type Guide uses NCCIH, NIH MedlinePlus to separate traditional vocabulary from modern health decisions.
 Those sources support conservative wording, not a personal constitution finding.
 For this page, references support the safer public angle: explain vocabulary, show limits, and point the reader toward comparison or question preparation.
 They do not prove that the page's topic applies to a reader.
 They do not approve products, diets, routines, herbs, supplements, or delayed care.
 This limit belongs in the article body, because readers need it before they give the topic personal meaning.
-Use this section to narrow the question, not to expand it into lifestyle advice.
+The local job for Body Type Guide is comparison, source boundary, and a safer exit.

 Source PolicyReview Boundary